compsocialscience/summer-institute/2019/materials/day4-surveys/activity/lesson_plan_surveys.md

 ### Learning objectives

-Designing and deploying a survey; familiarity with MTurk; strengths and weaknesses of non-probability samples; practice weighing non-probability samples; practice collecting data that can be released; practice de-identifying and releasing data
+- Designing and deploying a survey
+- Familiarity with MTurk
+- Strengths and weaknesses of non-probability samples
+- Practice data wrangling and weighing non-probability samples
+- Practice collecting data that can be released
+- Practice de-identifying and releasing data

 ### Instruction preparation

+To prepare for this activity you should:
+- Read the slides that I will use to introduce the activity
+- Read the [paper]() that inspired this activity
-To prepare for this activity you should: read the slides that I will use to introduce the activity; prepare one temporary MTurk account for each group that will be collecting data (if funding is available to support this data collection).
+- Prepare one temporary MTurk account for each group that will be collecting data (if funding is available to support this data collection)

 ### Group formation

-Form groups of about 4 - 5 people randomly.
+Form groups of about 5 people randomly.
 If possible, each group should have one person with experience in surveys and one person with experience in MTurk.
+The more groups you have, the higher the costs of data collection because each group will collect some data.

 ### Rough schedule